tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_install_curl.md

 curl --get -k --include "https://simple-weather.p.mashape.com/aqi?lat=1.3319164&lng=103.7231246" -H "X-Mashape-Key: EF3g83pKnzmshgoksF83V6JB6QyTp1cGrrdjsnczTkkYgYrp8p" -H "Accept: text/plain"
 ```

+{: .note}
-{% include note.html content="In Windows, Ctrl+ V doesn't work; instead, you right-click and then select Paste." %}
+In Windows, Ctrl+ V doesn't work; instead, you right-click and then select Paste.

 You should get back a two-digit number in the response.
 (This is the "air quality index" for the weather.)

+{: .tip}
-{{tip}}If you're on Windows 8.1 and you encounter an error that says, "The program can't start because MSVCR100.dll is missing from your computer," see <a href="http://www.faqforge.com/windows/fix-the-program-cant-start-because-msvcr100-dll-is-missing-from-your-computer-error-on-windows/">this article</a> and install the suggested package." %}
+If you're on Windows 8.1 and you encounter an error that says, "The program can't start because MSVCR100.dll is missing from your computer," see <a href="http://www.faqforge.com/windows/fix-the-program-cant-start-because-msvcr100-dll-is-missing-from-your-computer-error-on-windows/">this article</a> and install the suggested package.

 ## Notes about using cURL with Windows